Who Is Patricia Arquette?

 In late 2018 the actress was among the stars of the seven-part Showtime series Escape at Dannemora, based on the 2015 prison break from the Clinton Correctional Facility in upstate New York.
 Arquette gained more than 40 pounds for the role of Joyce "Tilly" Mitchell, a prison worker who gets romantically involved with two inmates en route to aiding their escape, nabbing another Golden Globe win for her performance.

 Arquette next drew attention for her role of Dee Dee Blanchard in the Hulu series The Act, based on the bizarre real-life story of a mother who convinced people that her daughter, Gypsy Rose Blanchard, was several years younger and suffering from an array of maladies.
-Honored with an Emmy for the role, Arquette took the time during her acceptance speech to remember her sister, transgender actress Alexis Arquette, and to call for transgender rights.
+Again using the awards circuit as a platform for political statements, she called for transgender rights during her Emmy acceptance speech, and urged Americans to vote for a "better world" after picking up a Golden Globe at the January 2020 ceremony.

 Marriages and Children